 NMFS indicated that dolphins, harbor porpoises, and seals make occasional use of the Tappan Zee region of the Hudson River (NMFS 2011b).
 These species are marine, and only occur in the tidal Hudson River as transients.
 Rigorous scientific surveys of these species within the Hudson River are not known; however, anecdotal sightings of dolphins and other species have been published by the NYSDEC in the Hudson River Almanac.
 Both alleged and confirmed sightings of bottlenose dolphin (Tursiops truncatus) have been mentioned for Tappan Zee, Kingston Point, Tivoli Bay, Rhinecliff, and Peekskill in 1997 and 2008 (NYSDEC 2008).
 In addition, at least one confirmed death of an observed bottlenose dolphin occurred during the same reporting period.
 A follow-up necropsy was conducted by the Aquarium of Wildlife Conservation at Coney Island, Brooklyn, New York.
 The reported cause of death was stress related to an entanglement with monofilament fishing line resulting in septicemia (NYSDEC 2008).
 The Hudson River Almanac has also reported observation of harbor seals (Phoca vitulina), harp seal (Phoca groenlandica) in 1996, hooded seal (Cystophora cristata) in 1996, gray seal (Halichoerus grypus) in 2004, and harbor porpoise (Phocoena phocoena) in 1995, 1997, 1999, and 2005.
-Due to the anecdotal (and often unconfirmed) nature of these reports, it is difficult to determine the frequency of occurrence for any of these species in the Tappan Zee Reach, except to note that the NYSDEC considers the harbor seal "relatively common" in the Hudson River Estuary, although not necessarily in the Tappan Zee Reach.
+Due to the anecdotal (and often unconfirmed) nature of these reports, it is difficult to determine the frequency of occurrence for any of these species in the Tappan Zee Reach.
+The NYSDEC considers the harbor seal "relatively common" in the Hudson River Estuary, although not necessarily in the Tappan Zee Reach.
+Based on the few anecdotal observations reported, the presence of these species in the vicinity of the project is rare and is likely attributable to either previously stressed / injured animals or healthy, but transient, individuals.

-There is a possibility that the Historic Area Remediation Site (HARS) will be used for the disposal of the project's dredged material.
-Consultations pursuant to Section 7 of the Endangered Species Act (ESA) have taken place for the area of the HARS during preparation of the SEIS.
+The Project Sponsors have submitted a permit application to transport and dispose the project's dredged material at the Historic Area Remediation Site (HARS).
+Historically, consultations pursuant to Section 7 of the Endangered Species Act (ESA) have taken place for the area of the HARS during preparation of the SEIS for the closure of the Mud Dump Site and opening of the HARS.
 The USEPA prepared a biological assessment that concluded that the closure of the Mud Dump Site and designation of the HARS would not be likely to adversely affect loggerhead and kemps ridley sea turtles and humpback and fin whales (USEPA 1997).
 Special conditions are included in USACE Section 103 permits for placement of Remediation Material at HARS that requires the presence of NMFS approved Endangered Species Observer(s) on disposal scows during their trips to the HARS.
-The role of these observers is to prevent adverse impacts to endangered or threatened species transiting the area between the proposed dredge site and the HARS would not result in adverse effects to threatened or endangered species, also including marine mammals.
+The role of these observers is to prevent adverse impacts to endangered or threatened species transiting the area between the proposed dredge site and the HARS.
+With the implementation of these conditions placement of Remediation Material at the HARS would not result in adverse effects to threatened or endangered species, also including marine mammals.